Gates McFadden

 Cheryl Gates McFadden (born March 2, 1949) is an American actress and choreographer.
 She is usually credited as Cheryl McFadden when working as a choreographer and Gates McFadden when working as an actress.
-She played Dr. Beverly Crusher in the Star Trek: The Next Generation television series and in the four subsequent films.
+She played Dr. Beverly Crusher in the television series Star Trek: The Next Generation, its four subsequent films, the sequel series Star Trek: Picard, and Star Trek: Prodigy.

 Early life

-McFadden was born in Akron, Ohio.
+McFadden was born in Akron, Ohio, and grew up in the nearby suburb of Silver Lake.
+She graduated high school from Old Trail School in 1966.
 She attended Brandeis University, graduating with a Bachelor of Arts (cum laude) in the theatre arts, before moving to Paris, where she studied theatre with actor Jacques Lecoq at his school of physical theatre.
 McFadden is of Lithuanian descent on her mother's side.

 Career

 Early work

 In the 1970s, McFadden spent time teaching in post-secondary theater and dance departments, including those of the University of Pittsburgh, Harvard University, and George Washington University.
 During this period she formed a theatrical company, The New York Theatre Commotion, and in 1975 toured an all-female clown act, "Commedia Dell Pinky".

 McFadden worked at The Jim Henson Company as the director of choreography and puppet movement for Labyrinth, The Muppets Take Manhattan, and uncredited work on Dreamchild.
 As a way of distinguishing her acting work from her choreography, she is usually credited as "Gates McFadden" as an actress and "Cheryl McFadden" as a choreographer.
 However, she was credited as "Cheryl McFadden" in the Troma movie When Nature Calls (1985) and in the season-three episode of The Cosby Show, "Cliff's 50th Birthday".
-She appeared uncredited in The Hunt for Red October as Jack Ryan's wife, Caroline.

 Star Trek: The Next Generation

 Season 1

 In 1987, McFadden was cast as Dr. Beverly Crusher on Star Trek: The Next Generation.
 The Crusher character was slated to be Captain Jean-Luc Picard's love interest; another important aspect of the character was being a widow balancing motherhood and a career.
-Maurice Hurley, head writer and showrunner, did not like working with McFadden and, at Hurley's demand, she was let go at the end of season one.
-Diana Muldaur joined the production as the Enterprise's new chief medical officer, Dr. Katherine Pulaski, for the second season.
+McFadden clashed with Maurice Hurley, head writer and showrunner, about the characterization of Dr. Crusher; she later stated, "I definitely pissed off Hurley.
+Because I kept saying 'Why is it that I've raised this genius kid...and yet every time there's anything serious it's only the male characters who talk to him?'"
+She was also highly critical of the episode "Angel One", labeling it sexist.
+At Hurley's demand, McFadden's contract was not renewed at the end of the season.
+In her place, Diana Muldaur joined the production as the Enterprise's new chief medical officer, Dr. Katherine Pulaski, for the second season.